kestra-io/docs/content/docs/16.faq/pebble.md

 The expression `{{ inputs.data.value | jq(".[1]") | first }}` will return `2`.

-`jq(".[1]")` access the second value of the list and return an array with one element, we then use `first` to access the value itself.
+`jq(".[1]")` accesses the second value of the list and returns an array with one element.
+We then use `first` to access the value itself.

 > Note: we could have used `{{ inputs | jq(".data.value[1]") | first }}`, jq allows to parse any object in Kestra context.